 - 1 stick butter , room temperature

 - 2 cups milk , 2% or whole

 - 1 pie shell 9" inch; I use one 9"inch Pillsbury roll-out pie dough

 - Thaw refrigerated pie dough at room temperature for 15 minutes; once thawed, roll onto ungreased pie plate; set aside1 pie shell

 - In a medium bowl, combine flour, sugar, salt and cocoa3 tablespoons flour, 1 cup sugar, ¼ teaspoon salt, 2½ tablespoons cocoa powder

 - In a second bowl, add lightly beaten egg yolks, milk and vanilla extract; combine well3 large egg yolks, 2 cups milk, 1 teaspoon vanilla extract

 - Pour the wet ingredients into the dry ingredients; stir

 - Pour this mixture into a medium to large saucepan on medium high heat, stirring constantly

-- Add the butter in ⅓ increments, stirring well in between until pie filling begins to thicken
+- Add the butter in ⅓ increments, stirring well in between until pie filling begins to thicken1 stick butter

 - Once thickened, pour into pie shell